MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 #### Zone Bounds
 How far the players of a certain team may go during build time.
 The zone bounds should overlap at the Red Barrier wall.

-> **Note:** Even standing on the boundary sends the player back.
-They do not have to go beyond it.
-Place the boundaries accordingly.
+> **Note:** Even players standing on the edge of their team zone are sent back to their base.
+It doesn't just trigger when they go beyond it.

 #### Chest Zones
-Areas where chests can be placed.
-Some maps allow placing chests anywhere, while others only place them in certain locations.
+Areas where treasure chests are placed.
+Some maps have treasure chests placed throughout the entire map, while others only have them placed in certain small areas/rooms.
+What you choose for your map is up to you.

 #### Barrier Area
 Area where the Indestructible "Red Barrier Glass and/or Indestructible Red Barrier Stone" wall is located.
-Setting this will allow the game to know where to make them disappear when the match begins.
-You can leave this by default unless the game is taking a long time to remove your barriers.
-If it is so and it is a two-team map, then set the Barrier Area to the region of the barriers only.
-However, it is not possible to do this with four-team maps.
+Setting this will tell the game where to look for the wall when removing them after the build time ends.
+You can leave this at its default unless the game is taking a long time to remove your barriers.
+Most 4 team maps will always have slow barrier removal though.

-### 6. Export
+### 6. Map Saving

-1. Press "Finish Editing"
+#### Saving your changes
+* Run `/ctf_map editor` and press "Finish Editing" after scrolling to the bottom

+#### Moving your map to where CTF can load it
-2. Find the exported map located in `[Mintest folder]/worlds/[Map World]/schems/[Exported Map folder]`
+* Find the exported map located in <ins>your map editor save folder</ins>`[Minetest folder]/worlds/[Map World]/schems/[Exported Map folder]`
-3. Move the exported map folder to `\[Minetest folder]/games/capturetheflag/mods/ctf/ctf_map/maps`.
+* Move the exported map folder to the <ins>CTF map folder</ins> `[Minetest folder]/games/capturetheflag/mods/ctf/ctf_map/maps`.

+#### Resuming editing
-You can make edits to the map without changing the actual map files by running `ctf_map editor`, clicking on the exported map folder from the list of maps, and then by pressing `Resume Editing`.
-You can do so each time you want to edit before moving the `schems/[Exported Map folder]` to the `maps` folder.
-If you only want to access the map, do so by running `ctf_map editor` selecting the map folder, and clicking `Start Editing`.
+Once you've moved your map once (See above) you can make edits to your map without having to move it again by running `/ctf_map editor`, clicking on your map in the list of maps, and then pressing `Resume Editing`, which tells CTF not to use the blocks in the map you copied to the <ins>CTF map folder</ins>.
+* Any changes you make to the `/ctf_map editor` gui (chest zones, etc) won't apply.
+You have to copy the map for that.
+* If you accidentally press `Start Editing` instead of `Resume Editing` you need to close the game without saving *copy your map to where CTF can load it* (See above).
+Otherwise your changes will be lost, because `Start Editing` tells CTF to use the blocks in the map you moved to the <ins>CTF map folder</ins>, which will be outdated if you've made changes since you last moved your map over.

 ### 7. Play

 1. Create a new world with the `singlenode` mapgen.
-2. Make sure creative mode is disabled
+2. Make sure creative mode is disabled before joining
 3. Grant yourself `ctf_admin` by issuing `/grantme ctf_admin`
-4. Type `/maps`
-5. Select your map
-6. Press "Skip to map"
+4. Run `/ctf_next -f <map_name>` Using your map's folder (or technical) name instead of `<map_name>`

 ### 8. Screenshot

 If you choose to submit your map, include a screenshot of it in the exported map's folder.
-It should be taken with on texture packs enabled and have an aspect ratio of 3:2 (screenshot 600x400px is suggested).
+It should be taken without any texture packs enabled and must have an aspect ratio of 3:2 (screenshot `600px`x`400px` is suggested).

 You can take a screenshot easily by doing the following:
 1. Hide the HUD.
 By default <kbd>F1</kbd> does that.
 2. Hide the chat log.
 By default <kbd>F2</kbd> does that.
+3. See if your screenshot looks better with/without fog enabled.
+You can toggle it with <kbd>F3</kbd> by default
-3. Try to find a good view that shows most of the map.
+4. Try to find a good view that shows most of the map.
-4. *(Optional)* Increase your view range if important parts of the map cannot be seen.
+5. *(Optional)* Increase your view range if important parts of the map cannot be seen.
 By default the <kbd>=</kbd> (or <kbd>+</kbd>) and <kbd>-</kbd> keys do that.
-5. Take a screenshot **from Minetest**.
+6. Take a screenshot **from Minetest**.
 By default <kbd>F12</kbd> does that.
-6. You can find the screenshot in `[Minetest folder]/screenshots` unless you have changed the path in settings.
+7. You can find the screenshot in `[Minetest folder]/screenshots` unless you have changed the path in settings.

 Crop the screenshot into the aspect ratio mentioned above using a tool of your choice, and put the screenshot inside your exported map's folder.
 It should be named `screenshot.png`.